sciosense/ENS145_driver/README.md

-# ScioSense ENS145
+# ScioSense ENS145 Development Shield
-Arduino library for the ENS145 analog MOX gas sensor from ScioSense
+Arduino library for the ENS145 Development Shield (analog MOX gas sensor) from ScioSense

 ## Introduction
 This project is an Arduino *library*.
-It implements a driver with example for the ENS145.
+It implements a driver with examples for the ENS145 Development Shield.
 The ENS145 is a analog gas sensor.
 The driver in this Arduino library is based on the code supplied by *Sciosense*, the manufacturer of the chip.